jupyterlab/extension-examples/command-palette/README.md

 the arguments that will be passed to the command when executed from the palette.

-When running JupyterLab with this extension, a message should appears in the web browser console after clicking on the command in the palette.
+When running JupyterLab with this extension, a message should appear in the web browser console after clicking on the command in the palette.

 ## Where to Go Next